 Management ability – The ability to manage others, as well as leadership skills are highly valuable skills to any employer and they should be acknowledged in the review process.

-5. End on a positive
+5. End with positive feedback

 Everyone prefers to receive positive feedback, who doesn’t like to be complimented?
 The Harvard Business Review conducted research examining the effectiveness of 60 strategic-business-unit leadership teams at a large information-processing company.
 “Effectiveness” was measured according to financial performance, customer satisfaction ratings, and 360-degree feedback ratings of the team members.
 The results demonstrated that in the most effective teams there were nearly six positive comments for every negative one.